Saints Row (2006 video game): Plot

-With the city now under the control of the Saints, Julius rewards the player for their efforts by giving a promotion to his chief lieutenant.
-Shortly thereafter, however, Stilwater's corrupt police chief, Richard Monroe, has Julius arrested and forces the player to kill Stilwater Mayor Marshal Winslow for his opponent, Alderman Richard Hughes (Clancy Brown), under the threat of having Julius killed.
-The player complies, but Monroe refuses to free Julius, leading the Saints to ambush and kill him to rescue Julius.
+With the city now under the Saints' control, Julius has the player promoted to his chief lieutenant.
+Shortly thereafter, however, Stilwater's corrupt police chief, Richard Monroe, has Julius arrested and threatens his life to force the player to kill Stilwater's mayor, Marshal Winslow, on behalf of his opponent, Alderman Richard Hughes (Clancy Brown).
+The player assassinates Winslow, but Monroe refuses to free Julius, leading the Saints to organize an ambush to kill Monroe and rescue Julius.
 After winning the mayoral election, Hughes invites the player to his private yacht, where he reveals his intentions to have the Saints arrested and Saint's Row sold to private developers after being razed.
 Meanwhile, Troy is revealed to have been an undercover cop working to disband the Saints, and Julius watches the yacht from a distance before leaving.
-As Hughes orders the player's execution, the yacht explodes, seemingly killing everyone onboard and leading into the events of Saints Row 2.
+As Hughes orders the player's execution, the yacht explodes, seemingly killing everyone onboard.

 Development

 Volition began work on Saints Row in 2003, as a PlayStation 2 game under the title Bling Bling.

-Earlier unveiling a beta build of a Wii port was handled by Mass Media, Inc.

-The design philosophy behind Saints Rows arcing mission structure was to provide players with more freedom in how they interact with the open world.
+Design director Christopher Stockman acknowledged that the bulk of Saints Row was a "ripoff" of Grand Theft Auto III (2001), and borrowed many of the ideas from the game.
+Stockman saw that at the time, shortly after the launch of the Xbox 360, there was very little competition for games on the platform, so bringing a Grand Theft Auto-like game at that time would be an opportunity.
+In retrospective, Stockman said that if the game had come out after Grand Theft Auto IV in 2008, it would not have been as successful.
+To distinguish itself from Grand Theft Auto, the design philosophy behind Saints Rows arcing mission structure was to provide players with more freedom in how they interact with the open world.
 By developing three story arcs, the team wanted to provide a nonlinear approach by allowing players to progress through the story at their leisure.
 Adhering to such a design philosophy created a challenge for the team, as they had to balance the open-ended nature of the mission structure with a story progression that felt natural and player-engaging.
-"Stories, by definition, are fairly linear, so the two goals conflicted with each other", design director Christopher Stockman opined.
+"Stories, by definition, are fairly linear, so the two goals conflicted with each other", Stockman opined.